 Patented lever-drive system.
 The ergonomic lever drive makes the chair outright easier to propel than other wheelchairs.
 This is especially important when powering over chunks of ice, mud, and uneven terrain.

 Designed with adventure in mind.
-Our riders have used this chair to conquer wintry destinations like Lake Tahoe, Iceland, Canada, New England, and elsewhere.
-Go ahead—get your scarf out and put this chair to work.
+Our riders have used this outdoor wheelchair to conquer wintry destinations like Lake Tahoe, Iceland, Canada, New England, and elsewhere.
+Go ahead— get your scarf out and put this chair to work.

 Easy to transport.
 The chair disassembles and fits in the trunk of a small car, so drive it up to the trailhead and start hunting out the fluffy stuff!

 "This weekend, I thought I was able, at most, to rest.
-I ended up gritting 3 k"m on ice, traveled to and from Ottawa (4 hours drive each way, my seriously significant other did the driving) and took my daughter to her ski lesson.
-None of this was possible without my chair.
+I ended up gritting 3 km on ice, traveled to and from Ottawa (4 hours drive each way, my seriously significant other did the driving) and took my daughter to her ski lesson.
+None of this was possible without my GRIT Freedom Chair.
 Life is awesome again."

 - Amos G.,Ottawa